twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **bookmarks.txt** (version 5.0 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically when the user exits the program.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
-* **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TTRANSFORMFORM`.
+* **CurrentTransformProgram.xml** – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** (the last six characters are numeric).
 * **fc12.cfg** (version 12.0) – Configuration file located in the user's directory.
 * **FCOutDrw.dll** – Dynamic link library located in the system root directory used for advanced outlines (version 10 & above).